OfflineIMAP/offlineimap/docs/MANUAL.rst

 ---------------

 Blinkenlights is an interface designed to be sleek, fun to watch, and informative of the overall picture of what OfflineIMAP is doing.
-I consider it to be the best general-purpose interface in OfflineIMAP.

 Blinkenlights contains a row of "LEDs" with command buttons and a log.